MAMO: Masked Multimodal Modeling for Fine-Grained Vision-Language Representation Learning: Abstract

 \section{Abstract}

-Multimodal representation learning has shown promising improvements on various vision-language tasks.
+Multimodal representation learning has shown promising improvements on various vision-language tasks (\eg, image-text retrieval, visual question answering, \etc) and has significantly advanced the development of multimedia information systems.
 Most existing methods excel at building global-level alignment between vision and language while lacking effective fine-grained image-text interaction.
 In this paper, we propose a jointly masked multimodal modeling method to learn fine-grained multimodal representations.
 Our method performs joint masking on image-text input and integrates both implicit and explicit targets for the masked signals to recover.
 The implicit target provides a unified and debiased objective for vision and language, where the model predicts latent multimodal representations of the unmasked input.
 The explicit target further enriches the multimodal representations by recovering high-level and semantically meaningful information: momentum visual features of image patches and concepts of word tokens.
-Through such a masked modeling process, our model not only learns fine-grained multimodal interaction, but also avoids the semantic gap between high-level representations and low- or mid-level prediction targets (\eg image pixels), thus producing semantically rich multimodal representations that perform well on both zero-shot and fine-tuned settings.
+Through such a masked modeling process, our model not only learns fine-grained multimodal interaction, but also avoids the semantic gap between high-level representations and low- or mid-level prediction targets (\eg , image pixels, discrete vision tokens), thus producing semantically rich multimodal representations that perform well on both zero-shot and fine-tuned settings.
 Our pre-trained model (named MAMO) achieves state-of-the-art performance on various downstream vision-language tasks, including image-text retrieval, visual question answering, visual reasoning, and weakly-supervised visual grounding.